camilaagw/DS-DE-training-notes/1-Big-Data-Specialization-coursera/Readme.md

  ### Salting Technique

- "consider you have datasets consist of 4 unique keys out of which 1st key is having 2000 records ,2nd key is having 500 records ,3rd and 4th key is having 50 and 30 records respectively.This indicates if partitions is based on original key then we can observe imbalanced distribution of data across the partitions.In order to curb this situation we should modified our original keys to some modified keys whose hash partitioning cause the proper distributions of records among the partitions" Taken from: https://bigdatacraziness.wordpress.com/2018/01/05/oh-my-god-is-my-data-skewed/
+"Consider you have datasets consisting of 4 unique keys out of which 1st key is having 2000 records, 2nd key is having 500 records, 3rd and 4th key is having 50 and 30 records respectively.
+This indicates if partitions is based on original key then we can observe imbalanced distribution of data across the partitions.
+In order to curb this situation we should modified our original keys to some modified keys whose hash partitioning cause the proper distributions of records among the partitions" Taken from: https://bigdatacraziness.wordpress.com/2018/01/05/oh-my-god-is-my-data-skewed/

+# II Hive tips

+Use:
+- Partitioning, bucketing and sorting to improve performance query
+- Built-in techniques to handle skewed data
+- Built-in UDF (User Defined Functions), UDAF (Aggregate functions), UDTF (Table-generating functions)
+- Columnar format for efficiencly space utilization (different compression algorithms can be applied to different types of data), fast data loading, fast query processing, strong adaptivity to highly dynamic workload patterns

+Recall: The difference between managed and external tables is that DROP TABLE statement, in managed tables, will drop the table and delete table's data.
+Whereas, for external table DROP TABLE will drop only the table and data will remain as is and can be used for creating other tables over it.